deepjavalibrary/djl-demo/docs/define_model.md

-# Defining the CharacterlevelCNN imperative model
+# Defining the character-level CNN imperative model

-This section deals with defining the Characterlevel CNN imperative model using DJL block API.
+This section provides information about defining the character-level convolutional neural network imperative model by using the Deep Java Library block API.

-As discussed the model architecture of the model is
+The model architecture is as follows:

 ```
   (0): Conv1D(None -> 256, kernel_size=(7,), stride=(1,))